UPCOMING JEWISH MINDFULNESS EVENTS

 • One-on-One Coaching

 Personalized accompaniment and guidance to support spiritual healing, growth, and deepening your Jewish spiritual practice and present-moment compassionate awareness.
+You can learn more about Alison’s approach to coaching here.

 • Organizational Partnerships